 To protect against vishing attacks, users should avoid answering calls from unknown phone numbers, never give out personal information over the phone and use a caller ID app.

-Vishing isn’t the only type of phishing that digital fraudsters can perpetrate on a phone.
+Vishing isn’t the only type of phishing that digital fraudsters can perpetrate using a phone.
 They can also conduct what’s known as smishing.
 This method leverages malicious text messages to trick users into clicking on a malicious link or handing over personal information.

 Users can help defend against smishing attacks by researching unknown phone numbers thoroughly and by calling the company named in the messages if they have any doubts.

 As users become wiser to traditional phishing scams, some fraudsters are abandoning the idea of “baiting” their victims entirely.
 Instead, they are resorting to pharming.
-This method of phishing leverages cache poisoning against the domain name system (DNS), a naming system that the Internet uses to convert alphabetical website names, such as “www.microsoft.com,” to numerical IP addresses so that it can locate and thereby direct visitors to computer services and devices.
+This method of phishing leverages cache poisoning against the domain name system (DNS), a naming system which the Internet uses to convert alphabetical website names, such as “www.microsoft.com,” to numerical IP addresses so that it can locate and thereby direct visitors to computer services and devices.

-Under a DNS cache poisoning attack, a pharmer targets a DNS server and changes the IP address associated with an alphabetical website name.
+In a DNS cache poisoning attack, a pharmer targets a DNS server and changes the IP address associated with an alphabetical website name.
 That means an attacker can redirect users to a malicious website of their choice.
 That’s the case even if the victim enters the correct site name.

 Using the guide above, organizations will be able to more quickly spot some of the most common types of phishing attacks.
 Even so, that doesn’t mean they will be able to spot each and every phish.
 Phishing is constantly evolving to adopt new forms and techniques.